 This easy Chocolate Chip Pumpkin Bread recipe is one of our all time favorites.
 Made with simple ingredients and warm autumn spices, this pumpkin quick bread is just what fall ordered!

-Every fall we make this Chocolate Chip Pumpkin Bread!
-There’s nothing like a cinnamon spiced pumpkin dessert paired with sweet chocolate chips!
+Every fall we make this Chocolate Chip Pumpkin Bread (it’s my mom’s recipe!).
+There’s nothing like a cinnamon spiced pumpkin bread paired with sweet chocolate chips!

 This is very similar to my Pumpkin Bread with a Crumb Topping recipe, but it has a couple tweaks to the recipe to pair the flavor really well with the chocolate chips.

 Chocolate Chip Pumpkin Bread Ingredients: